Terms of Service

 12.1 You will not have access to your data stored on the Services during a suspension or following termination.

 13. ACCESS TO YOUR CUSTOMER DATA OR USE OF THE SERVICES.
 Rackspace is not responsible to you for unauthorized access to your data or the unauthorized use of the Services unless the unauthorized access or use results from Rackspace's failure to meet its security obligations stated in the Agreement.
 You are responsible for the use of the Services by any employee of yours, any person to whom you have given access to the Services, and any person who gains access to your data or the Services as a result of your failure to use reasonable security precautions, even if such use was not authorized by you.

-Rackspace agrees that it will not use or disclose Customer Data.
+Rackspace agrees that it will not use or disclose Customer Data other than as directed as part of the Services.
 Customer Data is and at all times shall remain the exclusive property of Customer and will remain in the exclusive care, custody, and control of Customer.

 14.2 Some of the services are designed to help you comply with various regulatory requirements that may be applicable to you.
 However, you are responsible for understanding the regulatory requirements applicable to your business and for selecting and using those services in a manner that complies with the applicable requirements.

 14.3 You are solely responsible for determining the suitability of the Services for your use in light of any applicable regulations such as HIPAA, GLB, and in compliance with the EU Data Privacy requirements or other applicable data privacy laws and regulations.